 This might look fancy but really it’s like a posh cheese and onion sandwich.
 Chuck some onion and cheese on top of ready made pastry and you’ve got dinner.
 It’s a great way to use up left over Christmas cheese.
 I had an unrequited wedge of goat’s cheese in the fridge that literally needed tarting up so as I’m craving more freshness I decided to make this bright and textural tart.
 You could use brie, stilton or even just grate some cheddar over the softened onions.

 I was surprised that the kids liked this one (without the rocket) but I suppose it’s just cheese and apple which they’re quite familiar with.
-Henry complained about each sliver of apple as he removed each one with disgust but he ate the rest so I consider that a win.
+Henry complained about every sliver of apple as he removed each one with disgust but he ate the rest so I consider that a win.
+The kids ate this with some grapes and rolled up bits of ham.
+Paul and I had it with the leftover chutneys, a blob of mayo and a glass of wine.

 Serves 2 Adults and 2 Kids